 There is one formal exception – where the member has 2 active vouchers.
 (A Premium Plus cardholder could have this, as they earn 1 voucher per year and they are valid for 2 years.)
 In this case, both vouchers can be used together to make a booking for a group of four.

-If the person who earned the voucher is in a BA Household Account, then both travellers must be members of the Household Account.
+If the person who earned the voucher is in a BA Household Account, then both travellers must be members of the Household Account or be on the ‘Friends and Family’ list attached to it.

-Does cancelling my BA Amex cancel my voucher?
+Does cancelling my BA Amex cancel my companion voucher?

 There is NO risk of losing your flights if you cancel your BA Amex after booking a flight with your voucher.
 However, if you later cancel the flight you may not get the voucher back.